ibm-cloud-docs/discovery/custom-config.md

 #### Operations objects
 {: #operations}

-- `"operation": string` - *required* - the operation that will be performed on the JSON, must be one of the following:
+- `"operation": string` - *required* - the operation that is performed on the JSON, must be one of the following:
-  - `remove` - the specified `source_field` will be removed from the JSON.
+  - `remove` - the specified `source_field` is removed from the JSON.
-  - `copy` - the specified `source_field` content will be copied to a new instance of the `destination_field`.
+  - `copy` - the specified `source_field` content is copied to a new instance of the `destination_field`.
   - `move` - the specified `source_field` is renamed to the `destination_field`.
 If the `destination_field` already exists a new instance of the `destination_field` is created.
   - `merge` - the contents of the `source_field` and the `destination_field` are merged into the `destination_field`.
   - `remove_nulls` - fields with `null` content are removed.
-- `"source_field": string` - _optional_ - the field that the operation will be performed on.
+- `"source_field": string` - _optional_ - the field that the operation is performed on.
-- `"destination_field": string` - _optional_ - the destination field the the operation will output to.
+- `"destination_field": string` - _optional_ - the destination field the the operation is output to.

-  **Note:** Field names defined in your configuration must meet the restrictions defined in [Field Name Requirements](#field_reqs).
+  Field names defined in your configuration must meet the restrictions defined in [Field Name Requirements](#field_reqs).
+  {: note}

 ## Enrichments